-Overall, except for the cold winter 12/13, average performance is close to the expectations.
+Overall, except for the colder winter of 2012/13, average performance is close to the expectations.
 There is variation between households as one might expect; and we can seek to explain this by the level of occupation and the habits of the household.

-If the households were on a cost-effective tariff, then the average gas bill in the flats in 2014 would be £62 and in the houses £130 (including VAT).
+If the households were on a cost-effective tariff, then the average annual gas bill in the flats was assessed as being £62 and in the houses £130 (including VAT).
+This was for 2014, other years would give similar figures.

-&lt;sup>2 For example, for an 80m property, this is only 1,200 kWh of heating in a year (nb hot water demand must be added)
+4 For example, for an 80m2 property, this is only 1,200 kWh of heating in a year (nb hot water demand must be added)